sorry-cypress/sorry-cypress/README.md

 ### Is it production-ready?

 The `director` service - yes.
-I have been using `https://sorry-cypress.herokuapp.com/` to run 500+ parallelized tests, each with ±90 spec files and 200+ tests.
+I have been personally using it for my projects running thousands of parallelized test suites, each with ±90 spec files and overall 300+ tests.

 The other services are still very naive.

-### What Cypress clients does it support?

-Tested with Cypress `3.4.1` and `3.2.0`
+Pull requests and enhancements are welcome.

 ## License